What trends and technologies do we encounter when we analyze the current state of the video security market?

-Of course, when so much data is created and collected, the classic Big Data needs arise.
+Of course, when so much data is created and collected, the classic Big Data needs to arise.
 Companies have reached the point where we can go over how to store this data, handle it, and generate value.
 This is where the importance of video analytics comes into play.

 Although you’ve lined up operators per screen to keep hundreds of cameras under observation, it’s overly optimistic to expect them to notice something and take swift action because of the human factor.
 The main purpose of video analytics and AI applications is to close the gap in this field, follow events, and activate automation that will trigger alerts.
 Such analytics and AI solutions have long been used on the security side of the business, including facial recognition systems, fence security, and forgotten item tracking.

 If you take these analytics tools and applications to the operational side of the business, you can turn your video monitoring infrastructure into an effective tool that can make your business more successful.
 For example, video analytics can help retailers maximize store layout and product placement, reduce crowding hotspots, uncover customer demographic trends, and accelerate real-time security response to incidents.

 There are many other examples of analytics applications in the world, and specifically in Turkey.

 - Systems that detect those who do not wear masks in pandemic conditions

 - Low inventory warnings